Visiting Harichavank Monastery: Tips, History, & More!

 On the eastern side towards the rear is the largest church, the Cathedral of St. Astvatsatsin (Holy Mother of God), which was built in 1201 by Prince Zakare Zakarian.
 This prince is also known to have built Akhtala Monastery in the northern Lori Province

 He started building the Cathedral after purchasing the site from a family of the Pahlavuni dynasty.
-This cathedral is categorized as part of the “Gandzasar-style” of churches which have features including an umbrella-shaped dome, cruciform plan, and large cross bas-reliefs.
+This cathedral is categorized as part of the “Gandzasar-style” of Armenian churches which have features including an umbrella-shaped dome, cruciform plan, and large cross bas-reliefs.

 Harichavank Monastery